alhajee/ckan/doc/contributing/frontend/index.rst

 ======

-Ideally no module should use jQuery.ajax() to make XHR requests to the CKAN API, all functionality should be provided via the client object.
+Ideally no module should use jQuery.ajax() to make XHR requests to the FMLD API, all functionality should be provided via the client object.

 ::